-Pragma directive Description bitfields Controls the order of bitfield members. calls Lists possible called functions for indirect calls. call_graph_root Specifies that the function is a call graph root. data_alignment Gives a variable a higher (more strict) alignment. default_function_attributes Sets default type and object attributes for declarations and definitions of functions. default_no_bounds Applies #pragma no_bounds to a whole set of functions.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. default_variable_attributes Sets default type and object attributes for declarations and definitions of variables. define_with_bounds Instruments a function to track pointer bounds.
+Pragma directive Description bitfields Controls the order of bitfield members. calls Lists possible called functions for indirect calls. call_graph_root Specifies that the function is a call graph root. cstat_disable See the C-STAT® Static Analysis Guide. cstat_enable See the C-STAT® Static Analysis Guide. cstat_restore See the C-STAT® Static Analysis Guide. cstat_suppress See the C-STAT® Static Analysis Guide. data_alignment Gives a variable a higher (more strict) alignment. default_function_attributes Sets default type and object attributes for declarations and definitions of functions. default_no_bounds Applies #pragma no_bounds to a whole set of functions.
+See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. default_variable_attributes Sets default type and object attributes for declarations and definitions of variables.

+Table 29: Pragma directives summary

+Pragma directive Description define_with_bounds Instruments a function to track pointer bounds.
+See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. define_without_bounds Defines the version of a function that does not have extra bounds information.
+See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. deprecated Marks an entity as deprecated. diag_default Changes the severity level of diagnostic messages. diag_error Changes the severity level of diagnostic messages. diag_remark Changes the severity level of diagnostic messages. diag_suppress Suppresses diagnostic messages. diag_warning Changes the severity level of diagnostic messages. disable_check Specifies that the immediately following function does not check accesses against bounds.
+See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. error Signals an error while parsing. function_category Declares function categories for stack usage analysis. generate_entry_without_boun ds Enables generation of an extra entry without bounds for the immediately following function.
+See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. include_alias Specifies an alias for an include file. inline Controls inlining of a function. language Controls the IAR Systems language extensions. location Specifies the absolute address of a variable, places a variable in a register, or places groups of functions or variables in named sections. message Prints a message. no_arith_checks Specifies that no C-RUN arithmetic checks will be performed in the following function.
 See the C-RUN documentation in the C-SPY® Debugging Guide for ARM.

-Table 33: Pragma directives summary

-Pragma directive Description define_without_bounds Defines the version of a function that does not have extra bounds information.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. diag_default Changes the severity level of diagnostic messages. diag_error Changes the severity level of diagnostic messages. diag_remark Changes the severity level of diagnostic messages. diag_suppress Suppresses diagnostic messages. diag_warning Changes the severity level of diagnostic messages. disable_check Specifies that the immediately following function does not check accesses against bounds.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. error Signals an error while parsing. generate_entry_without_boun ds Enables generation of an extra entry without bound for the immediately following function.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. include_alias Specifies an alias for an include file. inline Controls inlining of a function. language Controls the IAR Systems language extensions. location Specifies the absolute address of a variable, places a variable in a register, or places groups of functions o variables in named sections. message Prints a message. no_bounds Specifies that the immediately following function is not instrumented for bounds checking.
-See the C-RUN documentation in the C-SPY® Debugging Guide for ARM. object_attribute Adds object attributes to the declaration or definition of a variable or function. optimize Specifies the type and level of an optimization. pack Specifies the alignment of structures and union members. printf_args Verifies that a function with a printf-style format string is called with the correct arguments.

-Table 33: Pragma directives summary (Continued)
+Table 29: Pragma directives summary (Continued)